 Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Want to get right to the point?
-My top pick for the best project management software is definitely Monday.com.
+Our top pick for the best project management software is definitely Monday.com.

 Nobody wants to be that project manager.

-The one that’s incredibly disorganized and doesn’t provide enough support or structure to see a project through from start to finish.
+You know the one—incredibly unorganized and unable to provide enough support or structure to see a project through from start to finish.

-Here at Crazy Egg, we’ve worked with dozens of businesses and entrepreneurs throughout our careers.
+Here at Crazy Egg, we know the struggle.
+We’ve worked with dozens of businesses and entrepreneurs throughout our careers.
 And we’ve used just about every project management software on the market.

 Asana.
 JIRA.
 Trello.
 Monday.
 Check, check, check, and check.

-So to help make your life easier, we used our experiences to narrow it down to our top five recommendations, depending on what you need—and then we reviewed each one.
+To help make your life easier, we used our experiences plus extensive research to narrow it down to our top five recommendations.

 5 Best Project Management Software